Target an Industry

-The Graduate Student Internship Fellowship is made possible for this year through GSA fees and is coordinated by Career Services and GSA.
+The Graduate Student Internship Fellowship is made possible through GSA fees and is coordinated by Career Services and GSA.

-There are four-five $2,000-2,500 fellowships that will be awarded based on the following criteria:
+There are up to five $2,000-2,500 fellowships that will be awarded based off the following criteria:

-- Financial need and impact of fellowship to ease need in order to engage in the opportunity
+- Financial need and impact of fellowship to ease need in order to engage in opportunity.

-- Completion of application, submission of a resume and met eligibility criteria
+- Completion of application, submission of a professional resume, and met eligibility criteria.

 - Interview to articulate work opportunity (20-minute interviews will take place May 12 - 13).